top of page

 ONCE YOU BRING YOUR TREE HOME

-• Keep your tree in a covered area such as a porch or garage to protect it from the wind and sun until you’re ready to put them in the stand.
+• Storage before setup: Keep your tree in a covered area such as a porch or garage to protect it from wind and sun until you’re ready to place it in the stand.

-• We recommend waiting to “unwrap’ your tree until it is moved inside and successfully in the stand.
+• Unwrapping: Wait to “unwrap” your tree until it’s inside and securely placed in the stand.

 bottom of page